Chart Color Schemes

 Rivervale shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high, with 27.0% of residents currently enrolled in formal education, comprising 8.3% in tertiary, 6.8% in primary, and 4.2% in secondary education.
+Educational participation is high, with 27.0% of residents currently enrolled in formal education.
+This includes 8.3% in tertiary education, 6.8% in primary education, and 4.2% pursuing secondary education.

 Frequently Asked Questions - Education